openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 	By default, the GNA plugin uses one worker thread for inference computations.
 This parameter allows you to create up to 127 threads for software modes.

-> **NOTE:** Multithreading mode does not guarantee the same computation order as the order of issuing.
+> **NOTE**: Multithreading mode does not guarantee the same computation order as the order of issuing.
 Additionally, in this case, software modes do not implement any serializations.

-## Network Batch Size
+### Network Batch Size

 Intel® GNA plugin supports the processing of context-windowed speech frames in batches of 1-8 frames in one input blob using `InferenceEngine::ICNNNetwork::setBatchSize`.
 Increasing batch size only improves efficiency of `Fully Connected` layers.

 > **NOTE**: For networks with `Convolutional`, `LSTM`, or `Memory` layers, the only supported batch size is 1.

-## Compatibility with Heterogeneous Plugin
+### Compatibility with Heterogeneous Plugin

 Heterogeneous plugin was tested with the Intel® GNA as a primary device and CPU as a secondary device.
 To run inference of networks with layers unsupported by the GNA plugin, such as Softmax, use the Heterogeneous plugin with the `HETERO:GNA,CPU` configuration.

-> **NOTE:** Due to limitation of the Intel® GNA backend library, heterogenous support is limited to cases where in the resulted sliced graph, only one subgraph is scheduled to run on GNA\_HW or GNA\_SW devices.
+> **NOTE**: Due to limitation of the Intel® GNA backend library, heterogenous support is limited to cases where in the resulted sliced graph, only one subgraph is scheduled to run on GNA\_HW or GNA\_SW devices.

-## Recovery from Interruption by High-Priority Windows Audio Processes\*
+### Recovery from Interruption by High-Priority Windows Audio Processes\*

 GNA is designed for real-time workloads such as noise reduction.
 For such workloads, processing should be time constrained, otherwise extra delays may cause undesired effects such as